Spencer Steer Player Props: Reds vs. Astros

-The Cincinnati Reds, including Spencer Steer (.212 batting average in his past 10 games), battle starter J.P.
-France and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+The Cincinnati Reds and Spencer Steer (.303 slugging percentage over his past 10 games, including one homer), take on starter Brandon Bielak and the Houston Astros at Minute Maid Park, Saturday at 4:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Royals.
+He had a hitless performance in his most recent game (0-for-3) against the Astros.

 Spencer Steer Game Info & Props vs. the Astros